 - 16.1 The updated guidance for licensing authorities recommends that licensing authorities complete and map their own assessment of local risks.
 The local area profiles (LAP) will set out what the District is like, what risks this might pose to the licensing objectives, and what the implications of this are for the licensing authority and operators. - 16.2 We will use the LAP in assessing premises licence applications and the risk assessments supplied.
-The LAP is included at Appendix A of this Policy.
-You should consult the LAP for the area your premise will operate in when submitting your application and risk assessment. - 16.3 The LAP will show maps for St Albans, Harpenden, Wheathampstead, Redbourn, Bricket Wood/Park Street and London Colney.
+We will publish our Local Area Profiles for the District separately and they will be in place before April 2016.
+You should consult the LAP for the area your premise will operate in when submitting your application and assessment. - 16.3 The LAP will show maps for St Albans, Harpenden, Wheathampstead, Redbourn, Bricket Wood/Park Street and London Colney.
 We will give specific consideration to the way operators applying for applications for the new grant of, or variations to existing, premises licences intended to address risks where those premises lie within areas with a concentration of schools or homes for vulnerable people. - 16.4 We will expect applicants to fully explain in their applications how their proposal will not exacerbate any problems to individuals living in the vicinity.
 You will be expected to tailor your application to show your procedures to mitigate any risks.
-These will include but will not be limited to ensuring you have an appropriate numbers of trained staff, and propose licence conditions, to address the specific needs of the local area in which they propose to operate. - 16.5 We will expect applicants for the new grant of, or variation to an existing, licence to include full details of their risk assessment in compliance with Social Responsibility (SR) code 10.1.1 and Ordinary code provision 10.1.2 (both effective as from 6 April 2016). - 16.6 The Local Area Profile can be found in this Policy as appendix A.
+These will include but will not be limited to ensuring you have an appropriate numbers of trained staff, and propose licence conditions, to address the specific needs of the local area in which they propose to operate. - 16.5 We will expect applicants for the new grant of, or variation to an existing, licence to include full details of their risk assessment in compliance with Social Responsibility (SR) code 10.1.1 and Ordinary code provision 10.1.2 (both effective as from 6 April 2016) - 16.6 The Local Area Profile can be found in this Policy as appendix A.